YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

 EO
 6

-## Problem 29: Divisibility Graphical Representation
+## Example 29: Divisibility Graphical Representation

 **Problem:** Write a program to graphically represent the divisibility of numbers from `1` to `n` (the value of `n` is entered from the keyboard).
 In each line, print the next number and as many `+` characters as there are divisors of this number.